 Our graduates work in a number of different fields; some pursue their career as civil servants in public administration institutions and diplomatic service, others work as analysts and experts in the international organizations, academic and research institutions, as well as in the private sector in Lithuania and abroad.
 For those who wish to spread their knowledge and gain further insight into the Eastern and Central European studies there is access available to the third cycle studies (doctoral studies).

-In the first semester, students start with four courses that introduce them to the economic, historic and cultural context of Eastern Europe and Russia, as well as the political science research methods that will be crucial in preparing their MA thesis.
+During the first semester of studies, students start with four compulsory courses that introduce them to the economic, historical and cultural context of Eastern Europe and Russia, as well as research methods of political science, which will be crucial in preparing their MA thesis.
 These courses take up to 10 ECTS credits each.
+Students will also have one elective course to deepen their knowledge in the most common language of the region – Russian, or different methods of Political Science.

-The second semester offers an opportunity to build extensive knowledge and expertise in their preferred field of interests by choosing three elective subjects from the list of courses open to all Master level students at the Institute.
-Students will also attend Master’s seminars to further develop their MA thesis research design and one compulsory course dedicated to providing in-depth knowledge of economic and political particularities in Russia.
+The second semester offers students the opportunity to build their own extensive knowledge and expertise in their preferred field of interests by choosing two elective subjects from the list of courses open to all Master level students at the Institute.
+Students will also attend Master’s seminars to further develop their MA thesis research design and two compulsory courses dedicated to providing in-depth knowledge of economic and political particularities in Russia and also Eastern European Security.

 A unique opportunity to visit the countries studied is offered for the IIRPS for students of Central and Eastern European Studies programme.
 Such trips are organized in order to enhance the practical knowledge of the societal and governmental specifics of the region.
-During their last study trips, the CEE students visited Kaliningrad Region of Russian Federation, Belarus and Moldova.
+During their last study trips, the CEE students visited Georgia, Belarus and Ukraine.

 Why choose Eastern European and Russian master studies program at IIRPS VU?